CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 them.
 The critical thing to note is that everything relies on the choice of two prime numbers, `p` and `q`, which are used to construct the value of the modulus `N`, *which is part of the public key*.
-If we can factor `N` and learn `p` and `q`, we can use compute `theta`, which, since we know `e`, would allow us to recover the private value `d`.
+If we can factor `N` and learn `p` and `q`, we can compute `theta`, which, since we know `e`, would allow us to recover the private value `d`.

 ## Task 1: